-We have named persons within the Club who take lead responsibility for safeguarding and co-ordinate child protection and welfare issues, known as the Designated Safeguarding Leads (DSL), there is always at least one Designated Safeguarding Lead on duty during the opening and closing hours of the setting.
-The Designated Safeguarding Lead will receive comprehensive training at least every two years and update their knowledge on an ongoing basis, but at least once a year.
+We have named persons within the Club who take lead responsibility for safeguarding and co-ordinate child protection and welfare issues, known as the Designated Safeguarding Leads (DSL), there is always at least one designated person on duty during the opening hours of the setting.
+The designated persons will receive comprehensive training at least every two years and update their knowledge on an ongoing basis, but at least once a year.

-The Club DSL's liaise with the Local Authority children's social care team, undertakes specific training, including a child protection training course, and receives regular updates to developments within this field.
+The Club DSL's liaise with the local authority children's social care team, undertakes specific training, including a child protection training course, and receives regular updates to developments within this field.
 They in turn support the ongoing development and knowledge of the staff team with regular safeguarding updates.

-The Designated Safeguarding Leads (DSL) at the Club are: Club Manager, Deputy Manager and the Third in Charge.
+The Designated Safeguarding Leads (DSL) at the club are Deepti Sachdeva